mdev-scripts/mdev-islandroyale/README.md

 Do you want to take your FiveM server to the next level?
 Discover the unique concept of the island royale script by M Development!
 Our advanced script offers a fun and effective way to train your aim and host well manageable events.
 The script comes with a lot of configuration options in the config.lua file, so you can adjust it to your liking.
 We also have a documentation to answer your first questions. (will be added soon)

-Preview [YouTube]

-Documentation

 Dependencies
 ESX/QBCORE
 OX_INVENTORY
 Make sure to:

-Server license key must be owned by the same account which you make the purchase from.
-Restart server to gain access to the resource in-game.
 This script includes
-An island royale script
+- An island royale script

 Features
-Items stored: When joining the island royale the participating players their items will get stored in the database.
+- Items stored: When joining the island royale the participating players their items will get stored in the database.
 They will get the items back when they die or a staffmember use the /stop-royale command.

-Random loadout: You will receive a random loadout every time the event gets started.
+- Random loadout: You will receive a random loadout every time the event gets started.
 The loadouts are configurable in the config.lua.

-Combat logging: If a player logs out while in the island royale the items will get removed and the old ones will get restored when rejoined.
+- Combat logging: If a player logs out while in the island royale the items will get removed and the old ones will get restored when rejoined.

 Why Choose M Development?
 At M Development, we focus on enhancing your gaming experience.
 Our Island royale script combines advanced functionality with an clear menu, making it a great add-on for your fivem server.
 The script is free :)